kervin-bernardez/Course-Notes/ITILv4/ITILv4 Foundation.md

 ![Service Value System](Pics/Service_value_model.png)

-Opportunity/Demmand
+Opportunity/Demand
-- Opportunity : needs of customers realized by service provider to fulfil
+- Opportunity : needs of customers realized by service provider to fulfils
 - Demand : requirement for products and services from customers

 Guiding principles
 - Focus on value : every task an organization does should bring value to its stakeholders
-- Start where you are : assess & analyse the current scenario to identify and improve
+- Start where you are : assess & analyses the current scenario to identify and improve
-- Progress iteractively with feedback : opt for feedback every iteration
+- Progress iteratively with feedback : opt for feedback every iteration
 - Collaborate and promote visibility : collaborate with customer, users, etc. as it helps in creating higher value
 - Think and work holistically :  create processes that adds value to customers
-- Keep it simple and practical : opt for minumum steps that are correct and do not add processes
+- Keep it simple and practical : opt for minimum steps that are correct and do not add processes
 - Optimize and automate : automate tasks to be more efficient

 Governance